eshanized/readme/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Report Bug on Readme!
-about: Create a report to help us improve
+about: Create a report to help me/us improve the project
 title: ''
-labels: ''
+labels: 'bug'
-assignees: ''
+assignees: 'eshanized'
 ---

-**Describe the bug**
+## Bug Report

+### Description
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is and how it affects your project.

-**To Reproduce**
+### Steps to Reproduce
+Please list the steps to reproduce the bug, including the command you ran and any relevant context:
+1. Step 1
+2. Step 2
+3. Step 3

+### Expected Behavior
+What you expected to happen after running the command or code.

+### Actual Behavior
+What actually happens.
+Include any error messages or unexpected behavior.

+### Environment
+- **Node version**: `node -v`
+- **npm version**: `npm -v`
+- **Operating system**: (e.g., MacOS, Windows, Linux)
+- **Package version**: (e.g., `1.2.3`)
+- **Other relevant software versions**: (e.g., specific framework versions, etc.)

+### Additional Information
+- Any additional context or screenshots that could help us better understand the issue.
+- If applicable, include a link to a code sandbox, a GitHub repo, or a minimal reproduction.

-Steps to reproduce the behavior:
+### Steps to Fix (Optional)
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
-Add any other context about the problem here.
+If you have any insights on how this issue can be fixed or any potential workarounds, please include them here.

+### Related Issues (Optional)
+If this bug is related to other open issues, link to them here.

+### Logs
+Include any relevant logs or stack traces.